Congenital portosystemic shunt: Physiopathology

 There are no major and direct communications between the portal and hepatic veins within the liver, nor between the systemic veins and the portal, superieur mesenteric or splenic veins.
 Two distinct systems provide the liver with blood.
 Oxygen rich blood is sent to the liver from the heart via the hepatic artery, while the portal vein brings nutrient rich (but depleted in oxygen) blood to the liver from the intestines.
 This blood passes by the network of capillaries before being evacuated by the hepatic veins into the inferior vena cava and subsequently the heart.
 The division between these two systems helps assure the liver's physiological roles.

-A CPSS results in a direct communication between the portal circulation and the systemic circulation.
+A CPSS results in direct communication between the portal circulation and the systemic circulation.
 This breaks down the separation between these two systems which is crucial in ensuring normal physiological function.
 A reduction in the proportion of blood flowing from the digestive system to the liver during the first pass results.
 The coefficient of filtration is therefore reduced, less blood rich in nutrients and toxins is filtered, and an accumulation of toxins in the blood circulatory system occurs.